 What is different about MedellinGuru.com than many other travel blogs?
-Unlike many other travel blogs, you won’t find sponsored content, paid trips or advertising on this site.
+Unlike many other travel blogs, you won’t find advertising, sponsored content or paid trips on this site.

 Every place, restaurant, tourist spot, transportation company or attraction covered on this site has been personally visited or used by me or one of the other writers on this site or guest writers.
 And we pay our own way.
 Unlike many other websites, we only feature companies and places we use and/or are frequented by other expats – not ones that have paid us for advertising or paid for us to write a sponsored article.